operezol/10print/README.md

 # 10print
-one-line Commodore 64 BASIC program
+Originally was a one-line Commodore 64 BASIC program.
+Now is a javascript divertimento.